-Cindy’s Thoughts about the Upcoming Election
+Cindy’s Thoughts on the Inauguration

 Cindy Koether, Chairman